mimooh/openfoamsgsp/README.md

-Just training ideas, probably nothing useful for anyone outside of openfoamsgsp group
+Just training python, maths and ideas, probably nothing useful for anyone outside of the openfoamsgsp group